IPv6-mPvD/pvdd/README.md

 pvdd assumes that the kernel it is running on is PvD-aware if calling one of the added PvD kernel functions does not report any error (the kernel function to retrieve the list of the PvD currently seen by the kernel).

+WARNING : unfortunately, the way this has been implemented makes the autodetection return false positive.
+In other terms, the daemon may think it is running on a pvd-aware kernel when in fact it is not.
+To avoid this situation, one can pass the __-n|--no-pvd-aware__ flag on the command line.

 On PvD-aware kernels, the rtnetlink mechanism already provided by the kernel to notify new addresses or routes has been extended to report creation/update/deprecation of PvD.